sh13y/Collaborative-Notepad/README.md

 ---

-Made with ❤️, 😅, and way too much back pain by [sh13y](https://github.com/sh13y)
+Crafted with ❤️, powered by ☕, debugged with 😅, and developed despite 🪑 protests by [sh13y](https://github.com/sh13y)

 P.S.
 If you've read this far, you deserve a cookie 🍪 and probably need a hobby (and a better chair than mine).